 Gonzaga is contracting with a counselor of color specifically to support the members of Gonzaga’s BSU in processing the trauma of the Zoom hate attack.
 The University has also agreed to contract with a second therapist of color to address individual student counseling needs until the hiring process for a full-time therapist, based in Health & Counseling Services, can be completed.
 This full-time therapist will have expertise in supporting the counseling needs of students of color.

-A Town Hall meeting addressing this incident as well as broader issues of race, diversity and inclusion on campus will take place on the evening of December 7, 2020, 5:30-7 p.m.
-(PST) online.
-Panel participants, moderator, registration information and other details will be shared soon.
+A Town Hall meeting addressing this incident as well as broader issues of race, diversity and inclusion on campus was help on the evening of December 7, 2020.
+More than 600 students, faculty, staff and alumni participated.

 November 23 - ITS and Campus Security continue regular check-ins with law enforcement; to date, the perpetrators of the attack have not been determined.

 November 9 - Campus Security & Public Safety confirms involvement of Spokane Police Department and FBI

 - Message of Solidarity with our Black Students in Light of Todays Hate Crime (Nov.
 8)

 - Update On The Hate Incident Perpetrated Against Our BSU Students (Nov.
 11)

 - Update on the Zoom Hate Attack (Nov.
 25)